wedesoft/www.wedesoft.de/_posts/2019-10-24-rigid-body-game-physics.md

 Inspired by [Hubert Eichner's articles on game physics][1] I decided to write about game physics as well.
 My motivation is to create a space flight simulator.
-The idea is to simulate a space ship with landing gear and docking adapter using multiple rigid bodies.
+Hopefully it will be possible to simulate a space ship with landing gear and docking adapter using multiple rigid bodies.

 ## The Newton-Euler equation
 Each rigid body has a center with the 3D position *c*.